MGT315 – 16.00 Hours

 Course Completion Requirements

-- Prior attendance approval from host jurisdiction
+Note: Prior attendance approval from host jurisdiction is required.

 Class attendance is an essential part of the education process and participants in TEEX courses are expected to attend all class sessions and field exercises.
 The course requires participants to attend a minimum of 80% of the class hours as a component of successful course completion.
 During the course, your instructor will review any additional attendance requirement, for example, a field exercise that cannot be missed.